Chronic pain & cannabinoids: what your drugstore is hiding you

 The current medications for treating pain are still mainly opioids, but only approximately 50% of the sufferers finds relief with the available cures, thus highlighting how the clinic would greatly benefit from drugs oriented on cannabinoids modulation.

 On the ring today…

 Opioids are prescribed worldwide to deal with pain.

-Here are some facts, all the side effects, both very common and rare for both medications.
+Here are some facts, all the side effects for both medications.